florianprs/Control_of_the_Youtube_Stream/README.md

 # Control_of_the_Youtube_Stream

-The goal of this project is to remote activate a Youtube Stream from a Raspberry Pi 2 or 3.
-You can use your smartphone or your computer as a controller for example.
+The purpose of this project is to remote activate a Youtube Stream from a Raspberry Pi 2 or 3.
+You can use your computer, for example, or even your smartphone.
 This video shows the final version of this tutorial : https://youtu.be/l9Hk3dre_84

-## What you will need
+## What will you need

-You will need the following:
+You will need these followings:

 - Raspberry pi 2 or 3 with the lastest version of Raspbian
 - an USB camera